 Cannot renegotiate leases or enter new ones, except in limited tenant bankruptcy/insolvency situations.

-Whether you're in an active 1031 exchange or just starting to plan, Jeff is here to help you navigate the process with confidence.
+Whether you're in an active 1031 exchange or just starting to plan, Scott is here to help you navigate the process with confidence.

 DST investments are illiquid and can expose investors to risks including the potential loss of the entire investment principal.
 Past performance is not a guarantee of future results.
 Potential cash flow, returns and appreciation are not guaranteed.